Topinambur223606/PixelPlanetTools/README.md

     - `--proxyUsername` - username for connecting to proxy, empty by default, no proxy authorization if not specified;
     - `--proxyPassword` - password for connecting to proxy, empty by default;
     - `--useMirror` - if specified, changes base address to [fuckyouarkeros.fun](https://fuckyouarkeros.fun) (site mirror);
-    - `--serverUrl` - if specified, changes base address to your custom one - for those who deployed their own PixelPlanet copy;
+    - `--serverHostname` - if specified, changes server hostname to your custom one - for those who deployed their own PixelPlanet copy;
+    - `--noSsl` - if specified, uses HTTP/WS protocols instead of HTTPS/WSS - use if self-hosted server is configured in that way;
     - note that `--useMirror` and `--serverUrl` options are not compatible;

 ## PixelPlanetBot